Reviews You Can Rely On

 The Best Microwaves for 2024

-Need a new microwave oven?
-Our appliance experts researched over 70 models before purchasing and testing 13 of the best microwave ovens available today.
-We put them all to the test, reheating plate after plate of leftovers, zapping family dinners, popping popcorn, and defrosting meats.
-We compared how evenly and quickly each model heats and ranked and rated how easy each one is to use.
-No matter what kind of microwave you're looking for, our extensive review highlights many options to help you find the one that best suits your home needs and budget.
+We put 13 microwave ovens to the test, reheating plate after plate of leftovers, zapping family dinners, popping popcorn, and defrosting meats.
+We compared how evenly and quickly each model heats and assessed how easy each one is to use.
+In this review, we highlight many options to help you find the one that best suits your home needs and budget.

 Top 13 Microwave Ovens